 - Use eye contact and address your audience directly and respectfully.

 When general accessibility measures do not meet individual requirements, conference participants may request reasonable accommodation.
 Such requests should be sent to the organizing Secretariat via the Indico.UN registration.
-Organizing Secretariats can then discuss with the Department of Conference Management and the Security and Safety Service how the specific request can be accommodated.
+Organizing Secretariats can then discuss with the Division of Conference Management and the Security and Safety Service how the specific request can be accommodated.
 The organizing Secretariats should activate a short questionnaire for all of their events in Indico.UN, allowing participants to indicate their needs for reasonable accommodation when they register for the meeting.
 If the short questionnaire is not activated, participants have a possibility to indicate their needs in the free-text box.

 Participants of meetings can indicate in their Indico.UN registration form that they would need vehicle access (private cars, not taxis) due to reduced mobility.
 The meeting secretariat should inform the Security and Safety Service in advance to ensure that conference participants with reduced mobility can enter with their vehicle on the day of the meeting.

 Persons with disabilities are automatically granted priority access upon arrival to Peace Gate.
 They are also given a map of the Palais which indicates accessible doors, elevators, and restrooms.
 If visitors choose to drive to the Palais, priority parking spaces for persons with disabilities have been allocated.